69. Competitive Equilibria with Arrow Securities#

 We use Bellman equations to describe

-In the course of presenting the model we shall describe these important ideas
+In the course of presenting the model we shall encounter these important ideas

 In effect, this lecture implements a Python version of the model presented in section 9.3.3 of Ljungqvist and Sargent [Ljungqvist and Sargent, 2018].